• Skip to primary navigation

 Part 2

-This part of the test allows you to speak for longer on a given topic.
+This test part allows you to speak for longer on a given topic.

-You will be given a card with a particular topic on it, and this will include key points that you should talk about.
+You will be given a card with a particular topic on it, including key points that you should discuss.

 Below are some tips that I give to all of my IELTS Speaking classes: